 You're not bound to the same Medicare plan forever.

-Well, there's an enrollment period for that!
-Here’s a summary of when you can change your Medicare coverage.
+Here's a summary of when you can make changes to your Medicare coverage.

 Medicare Open Enrollment